Mtillmann/mtillmann.github.io/posts/laravel-10-on-ddev-with-vite-and-breeze.md

 ## Done

 ![The Solution](/resources/Laravel-Breeze-Vite-HMR-Success.png)
-> Now the assets are loaded from the correct host and port and the browser can connect to the vite-http-server that is running inside the web container.
-Observe the `app.css` request URL:
+> Observe the `app.css` request URL: it uses `https` AND the correct host and port.

-> it uses `https` AND the correct host and port.
+The vite-http-server is now passed through by the ddev router and uses SSL!